constantcontact/yapah/README.md

 # YAPah - Yet Another Pull Request
 ## Jenkins Plugin
 ### Summary
-This Jenkins plugin builds pull requests from Github and comments on the pull request when the job has started and again to let you know the status when it finished.
-Since this plugin starts from a trigger, it allows you to fill your jenkins jobs with various build steps to analyse, test, or anything else that another plugin can provide as a build step.
-Allowing you to fail your build along the way if it did not meet all of the criteria of the job.
+This Jenkins plugin builds the code in pull requests from Github and comments on the pull request when the job has started and again to let you know the status when it finished.
+Since this plugin starts from a trigger, it allows you to fill your jenkins jobs with various build steps to analyze, test, or do anything else that another plugin can provide as a build step.
+The plugin allows you to fail your build along the way if it did not meet all of the criteria configured in the jenkins job configuration.

 #### Example Use Case
 ##### Code analyse with Sonar
-Job is triggered from a pull request, the sonar runner plugin analyses the code and gets a code coverage percent.
+Job is triggered from a pull request, the sonar runner plugin analyzes the code and gets a code coverage percent.
 If this percentage is below a company standard, the shell build script fails out.
 The publisher post action will comment on the pull request saying the build has failed and to be careful to merge with a link to the build to explain why.

 ### Required Jenkins Plugins